Postlalonde/sweetpotato/docs/source/state_management_src/state.rst

 To utilize state management in sweetpotato, initialize a :class:`~sweetpotato.management.State` object and register the instance with the desired class.
-To use hooks (read about hooks `here <https://reactjs.org/docs/hooks-intro.html>`_), call the :meth:`~sweetpotato.management.State.use_state` or :meth:`~sweetpotato.management.State.use_effect` methods, passing a name and default value.
+To use hooks (read about hooks `here <https://reactjs.org/docs/hooks-intro.html>`_), call the :meth:`~sweetpotato.core.base_management.State.use_state` or :meth:`~sweetpotato.core.base_management.State.use_effect` methods, passing a name and other optional arguments.

 :class:`~sweetpotato.management.State`